American crocodile: Interspecies predatory relations

 Adult American crocodiles are apex predators; they have no natural predators.
 They are known predators of lemon sharks, and sharks avoid areas with American crocodiles.

 American crocodile (left) and an American alligator (right) at a dry sand pond in the Everglades, Florida.
-American crocodiles and alligators are usually very tolerant of one another in places where they co-exist.
-However, they sometimes compete with each other for food and other resources.

 Usually, American alligators are dominant over and more behaviorally aggressive than American crocodiles.
 However, on one occasion, an American crocodile in a Florida zoo escaped its cage and started a fight with a large male American alligator in a bordering pen, and was killed.
 Conversely, there is one confirmed case of an American crocodile preying on a sub-adult American alligator in the wild in Florida.
 American alligators and American crocodiles do not often come into conflict in the wild, due largely to habitat partitioning and largely separate distributions.

 There are several records of American crocodiles killing and eating spectacled caimans in South America.
 Areas with healthy American crocodile populations often hold only limited numbers of spectacled caimans, while conversely areas that formerly held American crocodiles but where they are now heavily depleted or are locally extinct show a growth of caiman numbers, due to less competition as well as predation.
 In areas of Cuba where the two species coexist, the smaller but more aggressive Cuban crocodile is behaviorally dominant over the larger American crocodile.
 In Mexico, some Morelet's crocodile individuals have escaped from captivity, establishing feral populations and creating a problem for the populations of American crocodile, which must compete with this invasive species.